Above: Action & Brain Lab team, 2023-2024

 She can be contacted at lorna.quandt at gallaudet.edu.

-Melody Schwenk is a third-year Ph.D. candidate in Educational Neuroscience at Gallaudet University.
-Her research explores spatial cognition and psycholinguistics, with a focus on how American Sign Language (ASL) acquisition impacts spatial perspective-taking and neural plasticity.
+Melody Schwenk is a fourth-year Ph.D. candidate in Educational Neuroscience at Gallaudet University.
+Her research explores spatial cognition and psycholinguistics, with a focus on how the acquisition of American Sign Language (ASL) impacts spatial perspective-taking and neural plasticity.
 With a strong background in psychology and Deaf education, she holds degrees from Stony Brook University, Columbia University, and Hunter College.
 A recipient of the NIH F31 NRSA award, Melody is dedicated to studying the cognitive and neural mechanisms that support language development in both hearing and deaf populations.
-Outside of her academic pursuits, Melody enjoys spending time with her four dogs and engaging in creative activities like crochet, puzzles, and origami.
+Outside of her academic pursuits, Melody enjoys spending time with her four dogs and engaging in creative activities, such as crochet, puzzles, and origami.

 Melissa Malzkuhn and the Motion Light Lab: VL2 Center at Gallaudet University